California State University, Los Angeles: Campus life and cost of university

 As of the fall of 2016, Cal State LA switched over from the quarter to the semester system.
 Tuition and fees for in-state is $6,745, $17,245 for out-of-state and room and board $11,723 as of the 2018–2019 academic year with a student/faculty ratio of 25:1.
 Classes are scheduled Monday through Saturday from 7 am until 10 pm.

 Near the edge of the city of Los Angeles, adjacent to the western San Gabriel Valley cities of Alhambra and Monterey Park, the campus affords views of the mountains to the north, the San Gabriel Valley to the east, metropolitan Los Angeles to the west, and the Palos Verdes Peninsula and Catalina Island to the south.

-The Harriet and Charles Luckman Fine Arts Complex, the campus' northern gateway, was dedicated in 1994.
-An architectural tour-de-force, the buildings house a 1,100-seat theater, a fine art gallery and the black box Intimate Theater, completed in 2004.

 Construction on a $30 million University-Student Union (U-SU) building began in 2005; it opened in January 2009.
 The facility offers a place for students and faculty to congregate and interact before or after class.
 It replaced the 1975 U-SU building that was closed in 2004 due to seismic concerns.
 The U-SU offers a theater, a fitness center, and an array of other services dedicated to the student body.
 Its meeting rooms connect to those of The Golden Eagle building via a third floor bridge.
 The Golden Eagle includes a food court, a Barnes & Noble-operated bookstore and major conference facilities.
 The university food court is owned by the Coca-Cola Company, offering a selection of fast food restaurants that include El Pollo Loco, Carl's Jr., The Spot, and Juice It Up.
-The U-SU facility houses additional fast food options that include Sbarro and Starbucks.
-Various places inside the campus also serve food and coffee.
+The U-SU facility houses additional fast food options.

 Cal State LA is one of only eight institutions in North and South America selected as a Rockefeller Foundation humanities fellowship residency site.

 As of fall 2018 Cal State LA has the second largest enrollment percentage of Mexican Americans and Other Latino Americans that are not Mexican-American in the Cal State University system.
 Other Latinos Americans having heritage from Central America, South America and the Caribbean.

 The HBO show Silicon Valley used the face of the U-SU as the building for the Hooli company.